Camargue cattle

 The Camargue is a breed of domestic cattle native to the Camargue marshlands of the river delta of the Rhône in southern France.
 It is used for the traditional sport of course camarguaise, a kind of bloodless bull-fight, but not for the corrida, Iberian-style bull-fighting.
 It is one of two cattle breeds raised in semi-feral conditions in the Camargue; the other is the Brava or Race de Combat, a fighting breed.
 Since 1996 it has been officially known as the Provençal: Raço di Biòu.

 History

 The Raço di Biòu has long been raised in semi-feral conditions in the wetlands of the Camargue, in the département of Bouches-du-Rhône in the region of Provence-Alpes-Côte d'Azur, and of the Petite Camargue, in the département of Gard in the region of Occitanie.
 It is one of two cattle breeds raised in the area, the other being the Brava or Race de Combat, a fighting breed.
-Both are associated with the rural and cultural traditions of the Camargue, including the gardians – mounted herders who manage the livestock in manades – and the small white Camargue horses that they ride.
+Both are associated with the rural and cultural traditions of the Camargue, including the – mounted herders who manage the livestock in manades – and the small white Camargue horses that they ride.

 In 1996 beef from the two breeds of the Camargue, or from cross-breeds between them, received Appellation d’Origine Contrôlée status as "Taureau de Camargue".
 The name of the Camargue breed was changed to Raço di Biòu, and a herd-book was established.